 Presented by William (Bill) Martinus and Leon (Chip) Schaddelee, Botanists

 The program will include a one-mile hike through the floristically rich Sand Creek floodplain forest and oak-forest upland.
 The talk will focus on descriptions of the different plant communities of Aman Park, how the landscape was shaped by geology and history.
-Numerous plant species including ferns, grasses, sedges, trees, shrubs, and wildflowers will be seen and the stories the plants tell.
+We will see numerous plant species including ferns, grasses, sedges, trees, shrubs, and wildflowers and learn the stories they tell.

 William (Bill) Martinus holds a B.A. in Art, Education, Natural Sciences, from Calvin College, Grand Rapids, MI.
 He taught in public and private schools for 30 years.
 Bill formerly served on the Board of Directors of the Michigan Botanical Society.
 He conducts Natural Features Inventories of National Parks and numerous local parks and preserves.